 Susanna put her hand out.
 “Utalk, give me the weapon.”

-Utalk handed the weapon to Susanna.
-Susanna took the weapon, hesitated for a moment then fired the weapon.
+Utalk hands the weapon to Susanna.
+Susanna takes the weapon, hesitated for a moment then fires the weapon.

 Another bush turned to black ash flakes.
 “They will think there was a struggle and we killed each other.
 Now let’s get away from here.
 No wait!
 Give me your cell phone.”

-Alfred without thinking handed her his cell phone.
+Alfred without thinking hands Susanna his cell phone.
 She tossed the cell phone near the dual ash pile.
-She explained, “Evidence of a struggle.
+She says, “Evidence of a struggle.
 Now let’s get away from here!”

-The three of them ran through the woods.
-After a couple of hours they made it to a road.
+They run through the woods.
+After a couple of hours they reach a road.

 “Susanna, why did you save me?
 Why did you throw in with us, Utalk?”

 Susanna took a deep breath, “They call us ‘erratics’.
 We don’t have a good control over our emotions.
 We are sentimental, overly animated, and have a bunch of other psychological problems.
 The result is we are unpredictable.”